troclaux/notes/postgresql.md

 - `-u postgres`: run as the postgres user
 - `psql`: open the PostgreSQL prompt

-to create user and database
+to create user and database:

 ```
 postgres=# CREATE USER lenny WITH PASSWORD 'leonard';